str-ucture/str-pdf/README.md

 ---

-## 🛠️ Information for Developers - From This Point Onward

 ## 🔑 Authentication Key Requirement

 To use the app, you must have a valid authentication key that is stored locally.